ivan-guerra/programmador.com/content/posts/ulam-spiral.md

 output is an image with the expected diagonal, vertical, and horizontal lines characteristic of the Ulam Spiral.

-The Boost Generic Image Library[^6] provides all the tools you need to write a Ulam Spiral to a grayscale PNG:
+The [Boost Generic Image Library][6] provides all the tools you need to write a Ulam Spiral to a grayscale PNG:

 ```cpp